 DickiesStore aim to keep the modern worker comfortable and safe while feeling protected and looking good!
 Our range of flame retardant workwear is researched, designed and engineered by industry innovators and conforms to international safety standards.

-Flame retardant clothing is utilised mainly by workers in the oil and gas industry, as well as those in welding and foundry environments.
+Flame retardant clothing (or FR Clothing as it is commonly called) is utilised mainly by workers in the oil and gas industry, as well as those in welding and foundry environments.
 However, we are finding that fire retardant coveralls are also becoming more popular for leisure activities, such as motor racing.

 While our garments are manufactured to the highest standards, flame retardant clothing requires special care in order to maintain its quality.

 - Firstly, do remember to check the label on the garment and launder according to the instructions.
 Many flame retardant garments are not suitable for industrial laundry.